LUCompSoc/constitution/README.md

 ### Education Officer

 1. The Education Officer is responsible for liaising with SCC directly on behalf of the society and student body who are members of the society.
-2. Is responsible for organising revision workshops and seminars to be held during the end of term.
+2. Is responsible for organising revision workshops and seminars to be held throughout the term.
 3. Coordinates with faculty members to organise guest lectures on topics researched at the University or at SCC.